 How to book an appointment

-Your appointment will usually be with a Nurse and you can choose one of our clinics across London and Birmingham.
+Your appointment will usually be with a Nurse and you can choose one of our clinics.

 If you’ve had an invite

 You can click on your invite in the app to book your appointment.
-If you have had a letter but no invite in the app, call us on 0330 808 2217 to book your appointment.
+If you have had a letter but no invite in the app, contact our support team and they will send you an invite to book your appointment.

 If you’ve not had an invite